-In March, fashion shopping platform Lyst reported that they had evidence of a rising fashion trend, strongly reflected in what their users were searching for: Compared to the previous month, searches for ‘starfish’ had jumped 23% that month, ‘mermaid tees’ grew 19%, while, overall, the terms ‘mermaid,’ ‘starfish,’ and ‘seashell’ increased 51%.
+Back in March, fashion shopping platform Lyst reported that they had evidence of a rising fashion trend, strongly reflected in what their users were searching for: Compared to the previous month, searches for ‘starfish’ had jumped 23% that month, ‘mermaid tees’ grew 19%, while, overall, the terms ‘mermaid,’ ‘starfish,’ and ‘seashell’ increased 51%.
 Specifically, Lyst pointed out three products that were extra-coveted by its shoppers: Rixo’s triangle shell earrings, Anni Lu’s shell earrings, and Wald Berlin’s shell chain necklace.
 “It’s all about Mermaidcore,” the subject line read.

 Not quite as theatrical as mid-2010’s seapunk, and certainly less preppy than New England nautical-wear, mermaidcore seems to be the slightly more sophisticated version of Sara Paxton in Aquamarine.
 It’s long, pastel hair and highlighted skin, like the kind sported by TikToker Porsha Hall.
-It is Versace’s spring ‘21 campaign, for which Kendall Jenner, Precious Lee, and Hailey Bieber modeled the Medusa-inspired collection alongside a smack of jellyfish.
-It’s the conch phone case in Barb & Star go to Vista Del Mar, seashell beds on Animal Crossing, and Australia’s H2O: Just Add Water, a show that dressed its teenage mermaids in layered tank tops and chino shorts with seashell pendant necklaces and wet-look hair.
+It is Versace’s spring ‘21 campaign, for which Kendall Jenner, Precious Lee, and Hailey Bieber modelled the Medusa-inspired collection alongside a smack of jellyfish.
+It’s the conch phone case in Barb & Star go to Vista Del Mar, seashell beds on Animal Crossing, and H2O: Just Add Water, a show that dressed its teenage mermaids in layered tank tops and chino shorts with seashell pendant necklaces and wet-look hair.

 Together, these combine to create what Lyst is calling one of spring’s fastest-growing trends of the season.
 But — and we fully acknowledge our ignorance might be a byproduct of our isolation — who exactly is dressing like a mermaid right now?

 Mermaidcore might have started as a digital aesthetic, but, as Lyst has proved, it’s trickling into real-life, too.
 To enthusiasts. mermaid tees are their equivalent of a Hill House Home Nap dress to cottagecore enthusiasts — the sartorial symbol of their online safe space.
-Personally, it’s going to take me some time to feel comfortable enough to book a beach vacation.
+Personally, it’s going to take me some time to feel comfortable enough to book a beach holiday.
 Until I am, a seashell necklace does seem like a nice way to anticipate what’s in my future.